-Working remotely is a boon to productivity as one is able to avoid office politics, office gossip, celebrity news, and other unfruitful conversations.
+Working remotely is a boon to productivity as one can avoid office politics, office gossip, celebrity news, and other unfruitful conversations.

-With their increased presence at home, they are able to give more time to the family and also take up a couple of additional responsibilities at home.
+With their increased presence at home, they can give more time to the family and also take up a couple of additional responsibilities at home.
 Working remotely also offers flexibility in working hours which has a huge positive impact on the morale of employees.

 Since a virtual workspace is not bound geographically, it matches with the current mindset of the youth that believes in utilizing technology to work remotely and lead a nomadic lifestyle.
-This digital nomad population is highly efficient and happier as they are able to travel throughout the world without missing work.
+This digital nomad population is highly efficient and happier as they can travel throughout the world without missing work.

 The biggest benefit is that they do not have to limit their talent search to one city or state anymore.
 They can hire the best candidates with the most suitable skills and experience from anywhere in the world.